 Harwish had been wanted by Israel since the beginning of the Second Intifada, in 2000.
 In 2002, he was involved in dispatching a suicide bomber to the Park Hotel in Netanya, in which 30 people were killed.

 In March 2004, Harouish was wounded by IDF gunfire and was treated in a hospital in Ramallah.
 After his discharge from hospital he continued anti-Israeli terror activity and was involved in the planning of a suicide attack against Israel that was thwarted.

 He was later arrested by Palestinian Authority security forces and jailed in Jericho.
 In 2006, he was released from prison and returned to Tulkarm where he later became head of the Hamas military wing in the city.

 Samara, captured alongside Harouish, had been released one year ago from an Israeli prison, where he was held for his involvement in establishing terror cells with Harouish in Tulkarm.

-The group was involved in a number of shooting attacks near Route 60, which passes near the village, said the army.
+The group were involved in a number of shooting attacks near Route 60, which passes near the village, the army said.